Making an inheritance claim on your ex husband or wife’s estate

-Our inheritance dispute lawyers are often asked about the impact of divorce, a common question being 'can I claim on my ex husband’s estate?’
+Inheritance dispute lawyers are often asked about the impact of divorce, a common question being, ‘Can I claim on my ex husband’s estate?’
 To find out where you stand in making an inheritance claim against your ex husband or ex wife, call our free legal helpline on 0333 888 0407 or send us an email.

 Many people are surprised when we tell them that inheritance claims can be made against the estates of ex husbands and ex wives.
-In fact, a the courts will even allow an Inheritance Act claim to be made by a former spouse against the estate of their ex where the Divorce Order specifically stated that no such claim should be made.
+In fact, the courts will even allow an Inheritance Act claim to be made by a former spouse against the estate of their ex where the divorce order specifically stated that no such claim should be made.
 The following case illustrates how this can occur.